Generation for Lagrangian cobordisms in Weinstein manifolds: Introduction

-Also, independently of Floer theory, one can prove that Polterovich surgery of Lagrangians produces exact sequences in $\Lag_\Lambda(M)$~\cite{tanaka-surgery}; combined with the previous mentioned results, this gives another proof that surgery results in exact sequences in modules over the Fukaya category of compact branes. \end{remark}
+\begin{remark} It was proven in~\cite{tanaka-surgery} that Polterovich surgery of Lagrangians produces exact sequences in $\Lag_\Lambda(M)$.
+Thus, Theorem~\ref{theorem:lag-detects-fuk} gives another proof that surgery results in exact sequences in modules over the Fukaya category of compact branes.
+Analogues of such a fact were proven in~\cite{mak-wu} and in the 2007 (pre-publication) version of ~\cite{fooo}. \end{remark}

 \begin{example} Let $M=\Lambda=pt$, in which case an object of $\lag_\Lambda(M)$ is given by any brane in $T^*\RR^N$, for some $N$.
 Let $A\subset \RR^N$ be a compact manifold and let $X$ be the conormal to $A$.
 Then Theorem~\ref{thm:main-vague} guarantees that we can write $X$ as an iterated extension by a cotangent fiber of $T^*\RR^N$.
 Tracing through our proof, one sees that this iteration can be modelled geometrically as follows: